Twisted Nerve: Soundtrack

 The film score was composed by Bernard Herrmann and features an eerie whistling tune.
+Stylotone Records reissued the score as part of a deluxe LP set, with a release date of 5 May 2016.

-The theme can also be heard in Quentin Tarantino's Kill Bill when a menacing Elle Driver (Daryl Hannah) impersonates a nurse in the hospital scene and in Death Proof as Rosario Dawson's character's ringtone, in several episodes of American Horror Story (2011-2021), in the Malayalam movie Chaappa Kurish as a ringtone of Fahad Fazil's character's iPhone, and in the Bengali movie Chotushkone where it is also used as a ringtone for Parambrata Chatterjee's character's phone.
+The theme was featured in Quentin Tarantino's Kill Bill: Vol. 1 (2003); and as characters' ringtones in Death Proof (2007), Chappa Kurishu (2011), and Chotushkone (2014); as well as in several episodes of the first season of American Horror Story (2011).
 More recently, it has also been used in Honda's 2015 car advertisement.

-Stylotone Records reissued the score as part of a deluxe LP set, with a release date of 5 May 2016.
+The theme was also sampled in a number of songs, including "Chill Bill" (Rob $tone), "The Hidden Interest" (Grooveman Jones), “Get Outta My Heart” (Ava Max), and “Don't Sweat That” (Lumidee).

-The theme was also sampled in the Rob $tone songs, "Chill Bill" and the Ava Max song “Get Outta My Heart”.
+Release

 Controversy

 The film is notorious for its use of Down syndrome, then referred to as mongolism, as a catalyst for Martin's actions.
 Letters of complaint were sent to the British censor before the film's release, including one from the National Association for Mental Health.
 The film's medical adviser, Professor Lionel Penrose, asked for his name to be removed from the film.
 Roy Boulting said these complaints caused him "shock and surprise and a deep sense of regret and depression".
 This led to the filmmakers adding a voiceover just prior to the credits which said:

-In view of the controversy already aroused, the producers of this film wish to re-emphasise what is already stated in the film, that there is no established scientific connection between mongolism and psychiatric or criminal behaviour.
+In view of the controversy already aroused, the producers of this film wish to re-emphasise what is already stated in the film, that there is no established scientific connection between mongolism and psychotic or criminal behaviour.

 Even after that had been added, David Ennals, then a Minister of State, Health and Social Security, said: "I do not wish to criticise the film as a film.
 But I feel it is extremely unfortunate that despite the spoken disclaimer which precedes it, this film can give the impression that there is such a link."

 As The New York Times put it, "this is a delicate area indeed", going on to describe the film as "more unsettling than rewarding, and certainly more contrived than compassionate".